KhaldiDataPanda/StockApp/README.md

 ## Usage

 ### Step 1: Select Unit
-Choose the production unit you want to process (Fath1, Fath2, Fath5, Larbaa, Oran, or Fibre).
+Choose the production unit you want to process (Fath1, Fath2, Fath3, Fath5, Larbaa, Oran, Fibre, Mdoukal, or Mags).

 ### Step 2: Upload Files
 - **Drag & Drop** your Excel files into the drop zone